 If you’re a long-time menstruator reading this, theoretically you should be a period expert by now.
 I mean, the red tide visits us 12 times a year for an average of 38 years.
 That’s 456 periods (which may seem super depressing, TBH).
-Point is, most of us just go with the flow and wake up to the gifts Mother Nature has for us for the day and, ultimately, we know that your period (love it or hate it) is an important part of your health that you should want to understand fully.
+Point is, most of us just go with the flow and wake up to the gifts Mother Nature has for us for the day and, ultimately, we know that your period (love it or hate it) is an important part of your health — and it’s something that you should want to understand fully.

 Have you ever wondered why your boobs hurt at certain times of the month?
 Why you’re more tired?
 Whether it’s the right time to take a pregnancy test?
 Maybe it’s time to take a step back and look at the big picture — the whole cycle.
 Most menstrual cycles run for 28 days, with periods lasting about five days.
 But some women run on a 32-day clock, with anywhere between a three-day (lucky!) and a seven-day (sorry) period.